 What should you know before commissioning a video for your business?

-For many companies, producing a professional video is an important next step, whether it's to showcase what they do, introduce employees, or communicate a specific effort.
-However, many are unsure of what it entails and what decisions need to be made before the camera starts rolling.
+Having a professional video produced is an important next step for many companies - either to show what you do, introduce employees or communicate a specific effort.
+But many don't know what it takes and what to consider before turning on the camera.

 Here's an overview of the most important things to consider before you get started.